mm0177/vehicle-cut-in-detection/README.md

 Intel Vehicle Cut In Detecteion Project

 # [ Vehicle Cut In Detection Using Monocular Camera ]
 Purpose is to detect the cut in of vehicles and give warning to the driver

 # Introduction
->Bounding box and Depth are extracted from image data to predict the distance.
+>Bounding box and Depth are extracted from image to predict the distance.